malysh6663/malysh6663/README.md

-Hi!
-I’m Kemalgeldi Gurbannyyazov, a Diploma in Information Technology student at Taylor’s University (Malaysia), currently expected to graduate in July 2026.
+# Hi!
+I’m Kemalgeldi

+a Diploma in Information Technology student at Taylor’s University (Malaysia), currently expected to graduate in July 2026.

 I’m passionate about game development and software engineering, with hands-on experience creating 3D Unity projects using C#, web applications using PHP & MySQL, and Java OOP systems for coursework and personal projects.